MrOtherGuy/fx-autoconfig/readme.md

 The **style** info will be added as inline style to all elements of that widget.
 The image will be loaded as centered background-image in toolbaritems and as list-style-image in toolbarbuttons.

-The **callback** function will be stored in _ucUtils.sharedGlobal mapped to the provided id.
-Clicking the button will call the callback which will receive two arguments: **event** (click) and **window** which is a reference to the window object where that instance of the widget is.
+Clicking the button will call the `callback` function which will receive two arguments: **event** (click) and **window** which is a reference to the window object where that instance of the widget is.
+The callback is stored internally using the provided widget id, so you should use unique-ish ids.

 If the callback property is not a function, then the widget will be just a passive element.